ordina-jworks/ordina-jworks.github.io/_posts/2017-10-18-Ordina-Architecture-Kata.md

 We build a system for a stakeholder, the customer.
 That stakeholder needs to have a clear view on what needs to be built.

-Every system has an architecture, even those where architectural decisions weren’t made.
+Every system has an architecture, even those where architectural decisions weren't made.

 An architecture is described in an Architectural Description.
 This description is also particularly useful for the stakeholder.